TheSeaweedMonster/SeraphAsm/README.md

 # Release Notes

-Currently, compilation for x86 and x64 assembly is finished.
+Currently, compilation for x86 and x64 assembly is finished.<br>
 However x64 may need some further refinement and testing.<br>

 Please report any problems or incorrect output.<br>